Anti-Bribery and Anti-Corruption Policy

 9. Lobbying and Political and Charitable Donations

-The use of the Company’s or a Manager’s assets for or in aid of political parties or candidates for public office is generally prohibited.
-To ensure compliance with Anti-Corruption Laws, Covered Persons may not offer, promise, authorize, or make, directly or indirectly, a political or charitable contribution on behalf of the Company or a Manager without obtaining prior written authorization from the Chief Operating Officer and the Chief Executive Officer.
+The use of the Company’s assets for, or in support of, political parties or candidates for public office is prohibited.
+To ensure compliance with Anti-Corruption Laws, Covered Persons may not offer, promise, authorize, or make, directly or indirectly, a political contribution on behalf of the Company.

 10. Record-Keeping Requirements and Internal Controls

-As such, all payments, transactions, dispositions of assets, and other activities made pursuant to this Policy must be accurately recorded in the Company’s corporate books and records in a timely manner and in reasonable detail, including the date, amount, payee, reason for payment, and receipt copies.
+As such, all payments, transactions, dispositions of assets, and other activities made pursuant to this Policy must be accurately recorded in the Company’s corporate books and records in a timely manner and in reasonable detail, including the date, amount, payee, reason for payment, and supporting receipts.
 Great care must be taken to accurately record and not mischaracterize the reason(s) for and/or type(s) of payments being made to Third Parties.
 False, misleading, incomplete, inaccurate, or artificial entries in the Company’s books and records are strictly prohibited.
 No undisclosed or unrecorded accounts are to be established for any purpose, and off-the-books transactions or funds (“slush funds”) will not be tolerated.

 All Third Parties must ensure that the data they provide to the Company for the preparation of financial statements, regulatory reports, and publicly filed documents complies with all applicable accepted accounting principles and the Third Party’s internal control procedures.